Mahela Jayawardene: Captaincy

 He has scored centuries against all Test-playing nations.
 He achieved this feat on 21 February 2009 by scoring his maiden Test century against Pakistan at the National Stadium in Karachi, Pakistan.

 Jayawardene is the recipient of International Cricket Council's "Captain of the Year 2006", Captain of the "World One-Day International Team of the Year 2006", Wisden Cricketer of the Year 2007, and the record holder for the highest score (374 runs) by a Sri Lankan in Test cricket.
 He also led Sri Lanka when the team won the "Spirit of Cricket Award" in 2007 and 2008.
 For his performances in 2008, he was named in the World Test XI by ICC.

 Jayawardene led Sri Lanka to Pakistan for a Test series in March–April 2009.
-The series was conducted after the Indian team withdrew from playing in Pakistan, following the November 2008 Mumbai attacks.
+The series was conducted after the Indian team withdrew from playing in Pakistan, following the 2008 Mumbai attacks.
 The first Test ended in a draw, even though he scored a double century in the first Test.
 Sri Lanka was in a good position in the Test with Thilan Samaraweera hitting his second successive double hundred of the series and Tillakaratne Dilshan scoring a century.

 On their way to the Gaddafi Stadium for the third day's play, the bus that carried the Sri Lankan players was fired at by 12 masked gunmen.
 Jayawardene, along with six other Sri Lankan cricketers, sustained injuries.
 Six policemen who guarded the bus and two civilians were killed in the attack.

-Jayawardene was appointed vice-captain of the Sri Lankan team once again under Kumar Sangakkara after Muttiah Muralitharan retired from test cricket, but resigned after the team's World Cup defeat.
+Jayawardene was appointed vice-captain of the Sri Lankan team once again under Kumar Sangakkara after Muttiah Muralitharan retired from Test cricket, but resigned after the team's World Cup defeat.
 He was appointed as captain again after Tillakaratne Dilshan resigned from the captaincy in 2012.
 He was the captain of Kochi Tuskers Kerala in the Indian Premier League and the Delhi Daredevils.
 He won the Spirit of Cricket Award 2013.